Keyboard shortcuts

 code --> build --> scan --> release

-Build produces container images with SBOM/provenance.
+Build produces release artifacts with SBOM/provenance.
 Scan runs vulnerability and static analysis.
-Release produces static artifacts consumed by ADR 010: Infrastructure as Code.
-Keep unprivileged build, test, and scan work on repository-hosted CI, including long-running jobs.
-Move only AWS-privileged release or deployment steps to an operations-controlled environment.
+Release publishes immutable artifacts consumed by ADR 010: Infrastructure as Code.
+Keep unprivileged build, test, and scan work on general CI, including long-running jobs.
+Isolate only the cloud-privileged release or deployment steps that need the stronger trust boundary.

 Consequences